 - The first through the third steps are repeated six times in each sql model file -- one for each of the six symbols analyzed and compared in this tip.

 Drilling down on percentage price change and percentage winning cycles

 The following script excerpt shows how to join selected columns from the symbol_temp_log table with the symbol_buy_sell_cycle_date table as a data source for an outer query.
-The outer query computes the percentage price change per buy-sell cycle and the percent of cycles having a higher sell price than a buy price per model.
+The outer query and an associated Excel workbook file computes the percentage price change per buy-sell cycle and the percent of cycles having a higher sell price than a buy price per model.
 These actions comprise the second and third processing steps from the itemization of steps in the preceding section.
 The script excerpt in this section populates the #percent_change_and_percentage_change_per_cycle temp table with the two key performance metrics.
 Both metrics depend on the price change per cycle for a symbol.

 - The script starts by assigning a symbol value, such as AAPL, to the @symbol local variable.

 - The percentage change per cycle is computed as the price change for a buy-sell cycle divided by the buy price for the cycle.